Angelcold/ActorModel/README.txt

 For now see the tests found here to for how the various actor features work: LocalMailboxActorMessagingTest

+Tests take time (some 5-10 seconds) because they focus on timing large numbers of message sends.
+When you run the Gradle build be patient while the tests execute.
+There's nothing wrong when you see the test runner pause.

 I intend to release additional features including multi- node grid support and various key-value and event sourcing actor persistence mechanisms.
 That's going to